How To Use Makeup To Cover Up A Tattoo

 Your basic, everyday makeup is designed to cover small blemishes or to accentuate and enhance your features.
 They were not created to handle the bigger job of concealing tattoos.

-But that doesn’t mean they can’t get the job done.
+Still, that doesn’t mean they can’t get the job done.

 Drugstore makeup can do the trick if it’s applied properly, used in the right combinations, and matches your skin tone.

-We’ll run through the process step-by-step in the next section.
-But for now, let’s look at two other options.
+We’ll run through the process step-by-step in the next section, but for now, let’s look at two other options.
 Depending on what effect you’re trying to achieve, how long you want it to last, and how easy you want the application to be, you might consider using one of these specialized products.

 Corrective or Camouflage Makeup

-Corrective makeup products (sometimes referred to as camouflage makeup) are specifically designed for heavy duty cover jobs.
+Corrective makeup products (sometimes referred to as camouflage makeup) are specifically designed for heavy-duty cover jobs.

 They’re designed to cover the kinds of skin discoloration that are still visible even after applying a simple concealer.
 These include the scars and other skin alterations that results from surgery, various skin conditions and diseases, and other skin markings such as birth marks and sunspots.